Meet Our Team

 Carol BlieseDirector of Teacher Programs

-Carol started with Population Education as a six-month fellow and after some time away from the program, found her way back.
-Carol coordinates the Population Education workshops, staff trips, and program outreach in the northeastern and mid-atlantic part of the U.S. and leads workshops throughout the U.S. and Canada.
-Additionally, she is involved with curriculum development, oversees the program website, and directs the World of 7 Billion annual student contest.
+Carol is PopEd’s Director of Teacher Programs, overseeing the day to day functioning of the Population Education program.
+Carol coordinates workshops, staff trips, and program outreach in the northeastern and mid-atlantic part of the U.S. and leads workshops throughout the U.S. and Canada.
+Additionally, she is involved with curriculum development, manages the program website, and helps with the World of 7 Billion annual student contest.
 Being from Wisconsin, Carol is an avid Green Bay Packers fan and enjoys playing board games and listening to live music in her spare time.

-Isabelle is an Education Program Associate, joining the team following an AmeriCorps term serving as the Education and Outings Coordinator for an Environmental Conservation Program in Asheville, NC.
-She coordinates the Population Education workshops, staff trips, and program outreach in the southeastern part of the U.S. and leads workshops throughout the states.
-Isabelle manages the annual World of 7 Billion student video contest in addition to assisting in the preparation of teacher training workshops and curriculum development.
+Isabelle is a Senior Education Program Associate and coordinates the Population Education workshops, staff trips, and program outreach in the southeastern part of the U.S. She and leads workshops throughout the states and manages the annual World of 7 Billion student video contest.
+Prior to joining PopEd, Isabelle served as the Education and Outings Coordinator for an Environmental Conservation Program in Asheville, NC.
 She is a graduate of Florida State University with a degree in Environmental Studies and enjoys the mountains, listening to records, doing jigsaw puzzles, and watching FSU football.